-EMC Bayswater are often asked about products with Wireless integrated telecommunication modules for RCM compliance such as 2G, 2.5G & 2.75G (GSM, GPRS & EDGE), 3G (WCDMA, UMTS, HSPA) or 4G (LTE) modules. usually these wireless modules come with existing certifications with the idea of making the route of compliance for the intended market easier.
+We are often asked about RCM compliance for a product with wireless telecommunication modules.
+Such as 2G, 2.5G & 2.75G (GSM, GPRS & EDGE), 3G (WCDMA, UMTS, HSPA) or 4G (LTE) modules.
+Usually, these wireless modules come with existing certifications.
+With the idea of making the route of compliance for the intended market easier.
 The biggest confusion comes around how to go about the process of re-evaluating or testing a host product with such a module installed.

 If a wireless telecommunication module is already RCM marked does that mean no testing is required?

-Who is responsible for compliance of the wireless telecommunication module
+Who is responsible for compliance with the wireless telecommunication module

-As per any product sold in Australia and New Zealand the applicable mandated RCM compliance requirement are the responsibility of the Australian importer or manufacturer.
-This includes if the product is radio-communication classified device such as Bluetooth or Wi-Fi or if the module a 2G, 3G or 4G module, any product in the scope of the RCM regulatory framework.
-If you purchase an LTE (4G) module from an Australian company then the compliance requirements must be met by them as they are the first point of supply within Australia.
-If you purchase and import the module from outside Australia or New Zealand then the responsibility falls to you, as you become the first point of the supply chain.
-Please also see the end note of this post (consumer information), regrading the implications for operating non-compliant communication devices within Australia.
+As per any product sold in Australia and New Zealand, the applicable mandated RCM compliance requirements apply.
+And this is the responsibility of the Australian importer or manufacturer.
+This includes if the product is a radio-communication classified device.
+Such as Bluetooth or Wi-Fi or if the module a 2G, 3G or 4G module, any product in the scope of the RCM regulatory framework.
+If you purchase an LTE (4G) module from an Australian company then the compliance requirements must be met by them.
+As they are the first point of supply within Australia.
+If you purchase and import the module from outside Australia or New Zealand.
+Then the responsibility falls on you, as you become the first point of the supply chain.
+About the implications for operating non-compliant communication devices within Australia.

 Electromagnetic Compatibility (EMC)

-Lets start with the easiest and most asked topic RCM Electromagnetic Compatibility (EMC) requirements.
-EMC testing applies to most electrical and electronic products, there are a few products that may exempt for RCM EMC testing.
-The product as a whole system must comply with the relevant ACMA approved or listed product specific EMC standard or generic standard where no product specific standard can be applied.
-When a wireless module is substituted for a different module the EMC should be re-evaluated through testing to ensure compliance.
-If the same wireless module has extensive firmware/software changes that may affect their telecommunication compliance then the EMC/EMR compliance may need re-evaluation.
+Let’s start with the easiest and most asked topic.
+RCM Electromagnetic Compatibility (EMC) requirements.
+EMC testing applies to most electrical and electronic products.
+There are a few products that may exempt from RCM EMC testing.
+The product as a whole system must comply with the relevant ACMA approved or listed product specific EMC standard.
+This may be a product specific or generic standard where no product specific standard can be applied.
+When a wireless module is substituted for a different module.
+Then the EMC should be re-evaluated through testing to ensure compliance.
+If the same wireless module has extensive firmware/software changes that may affect their compliance.
+Then the EMC/EMR compliance may need re-evaluation.

 Electromagnetic Radiation (EMR) or Electromagnetic Energy (EME)

-Evidence of exemption or testing is required for all products incorporating wireless RF transmitters and or receivers.
-Assessment with the module fitted into the host if the unit has a transmitter that is not exempt based upon the usage (such as position of usage relating to head and torso of body), frequency and maximum RF output power.
-Products that usually required assessment include 2G, 3G and 4G telecommunication Technologies for products such as Mobile Phones, Smartphones.
-Testing or assessment to ACMA EMR Standard 2014 (same as EN62311) may be required, for further information please contact our parent company EMC Technologies.
+For all products incorporating wireless RF transmitters.
+Evidence of exemption or testing is required.
+An exemption is based upon the transmitter frequency and maximum RF output power.
+And also the position of usage relating to head and torso of the body.
+Assessment is done with the module fitted into the host if the unit. technologies that usually required assessment include 2G, 3G and 4G telecommunication Technologies.
+Used in products such as Mobile Phones, Smartphones.
+Testing or assessment to ACMA EMR Standard 2014 (same as EN62311) may be required.

-Finally as a cautionary general Public notice (consumer information) their may be legal implications for operating non-compliant communication devices within Australia as per the ACMA notice: bringing communication equipment from abroad into Australia.
+Finally, a cautionary general Public notice (consumer information).
+There may be legal implications for operating non-compliant communication devices within Australia.
+As per the ACMA notice: bringing communication equipment from abroad into Australia.

-If you require Electromagnetic Compatibility (EMC) testing your host product that incorporates Wireless integrated telecommunication modules for RCM compliance for Australia and New Zealand contact us and find out how we can help.
+If you require Electromagnetic Compatibility (EMC) testing!
+For your host product that incorporates Wireless integrated telecommunication modules.
+For RCM compliance for Australia and New Zealand contact us and find out how we can help.